singleballplay/picam/README.md

 ## Additional Notes

+### Logitech Brio/4K Pro

 If using a Logitech Brio/4K Pro, keep the exposure_auto setting at or below 200 to achieve full 60fps, use the gain setting instead to brighten up the image.
 Brightness and contrast can also do a bit there but don't over do those.
 On a USB 2.0 system the resolution is limited to 1280x720, if plugging into a USB 3.0+ port you should be able to run higher resolutions.
 You can use the zoom and pan/tilt settings to get closer if necessary and move the where the center is if zoomed in.

+### Logitech C920/C922
 If you are using a C920 for displays, consider bumping the exposure_auto setting to 300 or 400 to reduce the scan line effect and reduce the gain setting to compensate for the additional brightness.
 Play around with what works best.

-Consider running secondary cameras at a lower resolution if you are going to be composing them into a 1080p or 720p feed.
-That will save on bandwidth and CPU/GPU in the composition software like OBS.
-Again, play with it depending on the power of the streaming machine.

 # Install From Scratch

-## Install Raspbian
+## Install Raspberry Pi OS

-Grab the latest Raspbian "lite" image from https://www.raspberrypi.org/downloads/raspbian/.
-At the moment the current version is 2020-02-13-raspbian-buster-lite.zip.
+Grab the latest Raspberry Pi OS "Lite" image from https://www.raspberrypi.org/downloads/raspbian/.
 Unzip it locally so you have access to the .img file.
 Follow the instructions on the Raspberry Pi website to format the disk with the image so you have a fresh operating system.

 The following commands all assume a Linux operating system is being used.
 If you are on Windows you may need to adjust some of the commands.
 Feel free to use an editor of your choice instead of vi as well if you aren't familiar with it.